” … to meet each other’s needs”

 – participants, organisers and venue owners of the many featured events

 Network News began in 1992 as a black and white printed folded sheet of A4 full of events put together by Henry Keyte.
-Over the period of the next decade, and after Henry’s death, later stewards of NN were Oriole Parker-Rhodes, Iona Fredenburgh, Sheila Freeman and Peter Preston; with regular contributors such as Adam May – who is still writing a column each month.
-There have also been a constant number of men and women who generously offered their time to look after the subscriptions, events gathering, cover illustrations and treasurer responsibilities.
+Over the period of the next decade, and after Henry’s death, later stewards of NN were Martin Gill, Peter Preston, Terry de Boo, Oriole Parker-Rhodes, Iona Fredenburgh, Richard Lund and Sheila Freeman; with regular contributors such as Adam May – who wrote monthly articles until his passing in October 2019.
+There has also been a constant number of men and women who generously offer their time to look after the subscriptions, events gathering, cover illustrations and treasurer responsibilities.
 Covers were hand drawn originally, followed by photographs of local sites; and the basis of how Network News looks today was led by the creativity of the founders.
-It began as a guide to link up the like-minded folk of Anglesey and Gwynedd.
+It began as a guide to link-up the like-minded folk of Anglesey and Gwynedd.
 It has since grown to cover all across North Wales and attracts advertisers and events from Chester and the Borderlands areas of North Wales.

 In 2001, the stewardship was passed on to Jon Francis and later on in May 2007 the team decided to become a Community Interest Company (CIC) to reflect the sense of community ownership, with Jon Francis and his sister Sue Andrew taking responsibility.
 In 2008 Sue became the full time administrator and NN then turned full colour!
 During this year we also produced a sister publication “The Whole Guide to inspiring people and places in North Wales” ~ it was a labour of love!
 And full of all the people and groups who shone light on some of the inspiring projects and initiatives that are just around the corner.
 We also managed to publish one in 2011.

 Our current cover artist Femke van Gent made her first illustration in January 2003 and we have shared a wonderfully creative and inspirational relationship ever since.
-You can see more of Fem’s art work here: www.femkevangent.nl
+You can see more of Fem’s art work and projects here: www.femkevangent.art

 We started to take on printing the magazine ourselves on 100% Recycled Consumer Waste Paper and continue to reduce costs by using recycled printing machines and refillable toner cartridges.